arnab132/arnab132/README.md

 ### Hi there 👋, This is Arnab !

 Hello, this is Arnab Dey.
-My focus in on Machine Learning, Gaming, and AI.
+My main interest is on Machine Learning, Gaming, and AI.
 I have completed Engineering in Computer Science domain.
 I love to Code and try to learn new things everyday.

 Here are some ideas to get you started: